My welcome-to-Italy fetters

 So, I’m here to untie a knot or two.

 Day one: Rome.
 In a broad stroke (and acknowledging this city’s historical significance), Rome is too violent for me, especially the ruins of the Forum and the Colosseum.
 I'm grateful for fifteen minutes of teal blue sky over the Colosseum because if I had to stand looking out into that stadium in the pouring rain, well, I might faint.
 I look skyward and silently exclaim that I'm not on a pilgrimage.
-I'm not honoring this place, nor succumbing to formalist engineering delight at the expense of forgetting just what happened in this oval: a half-million people and a million animals were killed for spectacle.
+I'm not honoring this place nor succumbing to formalist art delight at the expense of forgetting just what happened in this oval: a half-million people and a million animals were killed for spectacle.
 I see too much primitive human pilfering, cruelty, and warring.

-Day three: Now what happened on day three?
+Day three: Now, what happened on day three?
 Oh, that’s right.
 The Vatican, St. Peter’s Basilica, and the MAXXI Modern Museum of Art.

 I wear my sweater to bed.